spsforks/QB64-Wiki/DO...LOOP.md

 END SUB

 ```

-<sub>Code by Ted Weissgerber</sub>
+Code by Ted Weissgerber

 > *Explanation:* The SUB procedure reads a file that was [BSAVE](BSAVE)d previously.
 If the RGB colors are stored before the image, the values can only be between 0 and 63.
 Higher values indicate that the image width and height are located there and that there are no stored color values to be read.
-SUB later displays the dimensions of the file image that [GET (graphics statement)](GET (graphics statement)) placed in the file array.
+SUB later displays the dimensions of the file image that [GET (graphics statement)](GET-(graphics-statement)) placed in the file array.
 The loop is set to only run once by creating **a TRUE [UNTIL](UNTIL) statement** such as 1 = 1.
 When a screen mode cannot be determined, the user must select one.

-> Dimensions and location of width and height information indicates the screen mode as [SCREEN (statement)](SCREEN (statement)) 13 if it has 768 RGB values and dimensions of 320 X 200 max.
+> Dimensions and location of width and height information indicates the screen mode as [SCREEN (statement)](SCREEN-(statement)) 13 if it has 768 RGB values and dimensions of 320 X 200 max.
 If the file only holds 64 settings and/or is larger than 320 X 200, it uses SCREEN 12 or 9.
 The procedure [EXIT](EXIT)s the DO LOOP early when the image size is found with or without custom color settings.

->  Divide SCREEN 13 [GET (graphics statement)](GET (graphics statement)) widths by 8.
+> Divide SCREEN 13 [GET (graphics statement)](GET-(graphics-statement)) widths by 8.

 ## See Also